ParameterizedBuilds/parameterized-builds/README.md

 authentication for triggering jobs
 * [Build Token Root Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Build+Token+Root+Plugin)
 uses an alternate address for triggering builds anonymously
+* CSRF: Enable this if your Jenkins is CSRF protected
 * enable this only if you have this plugin installed in Jenkins

 #### Define a job
 ![Jenkins hook settings](readme/img/jenkins_hook2.png)